-Know limitations, quirks and bugs in version 1.2.0:
+Know limitations, quirks and bugs:

-• Limitations:

-• When attaching pictures, large images (typically above 2 to 4 Mega Pixels) may crash the app with an "Out of Memory" error.
-Keep the Preference "Maximum Mega Pixels" below that value.
-In any case transmitting large images will take a (very) long time too.
+- Limitations: - When attaching pictures, large images (typically above 2 to 4 Mega Pixels) may crash the app with an "Out of Memory" error.
+Keep the setting "Maximum Mega Pixels" below that value.
+In any case transmitting large images will take a (very) long time too. - Quirks: - Some Samsung and Wiko devices, but only those running android version 4.2, will crash due to an incompatibility in their ROM with the Google libraries.
+Upgrading to a more recent Android version (most will upgrade to at least 4.4) will fix the issue.
+To implement a workaround would affect all other devices, so I decided to leave it as-is.

-• Quirks: